MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 To initialize the project:

 1. Run `azd init`
-1. Select "Empty Template" from the list of project template
+1. Select "Empty Template" from the list of project templates
 1. Provide any name for new environment
 1. Select an Azure location
 1. Select an Azure subscription